171new

 Mulch to retain moisture in the soil.
 Mulching also helps to control weeds that compete with plants for water.

 Plant native and/or drought-tolerant grasses, ground covers, shrubs and trees.
-Once established, they do not need to be watered as frequently and they usually will survive a dry period without any watering.
+Once established, they do not need to be watered as frequently, and they usually will survive a dry period without any watering.
 Group plants together based on similar water needs.

 Do not hose your driveway or sidewalk.
 Use a broom to sweep leaves and other debris from these areas.
 Using a hose to clean a driveway can waste hundreds of gallons of water.

-Outfit your hose with a shut-off nozzle that can be adjusted down to a fine spray so water flows only as needed.
+Outfit your hose with a shut-off nozzle that can be adjusted down to a fine spray, so water flows only as needed.
 When finished, turn the water off at the faucet instead of at the nozzle to avoid leaks.

 Use hose washers between spigots and water hoses to eliminate leaks.